-Housed in the 1938 purpose-built building on 11 acres which comprise the Copeland Sculpture Garden, the museum holds the most significant Pre-Raphaelite collection outside the United Kingdom, and a preeminent collection of John Sloan’s art, representing virtually every aspect of his career.
-Additionally, American illustrators, 19th- and early-20th-century and contemporary American artists are represented .
+Housed in the 1938 purpose-built building situated on 11 acres which comprise the Copeland Sculpture Garden, the museum holds the most significant Pre-Raphaelite collection outside the United Kingdom, and a pre-eminent collection of John Sloan’s art, representing virtually every aspect of his career.
+Additional strengths of the Museum include American illustrators and 19th- and early-20th-century American artists.

 Nine mural panels painted by the artist for the drawing room of his home.

 Surveys Lyons’ 50-year-long journey inventing the innovative clay monoprint